hamxiaoz/10x-developer/DOM jquery HTML CSS.md

 text-decoration: no need to use `,` for multiple value: `text-decoration: underline line-through;`

+### Display

+- `display:none` means the browser will render the page as the element doesn't exist.
+- `visibility:hidden` means **it renders as it's there** but not visible.

+`display:block` will stretch the element to left/right as far as possible.

+`width`: browser will create scrollbar if viewport is smaller, in this case, use max-width instead of width.

 ### Box

 - padding, margin.
 Order matters!
 The last one takes precedence, overriding anyone specified before: